tensorlakeai/indexify/docs/docs/index.md

 **Use Cases:** Pipelines for Entity Extraction/Embedding from documents, Audio Transcription, Summarization, Object Detection from Images.

-**RAG**: Embedding and structured data extracted by Indexify can be consumed into RAG applications on private enterprise data.
+**RAG**: Embedding and structured data extracted by Indexify from enterprise data can be consumed into RAG applications.

 ## Multi-Stage Data Ingestion and Extraction Workflows